 - 200g of frozen summer fruits (if you make this in the summer buy raspberries/blackberries/strawberries fresh)

 - If you are using alcohol (I did!)
-3 Tablespoons of vegan friendly sweet Madeira or Marsala wine
+3 Tablespoons of vegan friendly sweet Madeira, Marsala wine or a good sherry.

 - 2 Tbsp icing sugar

 - For The custard: